What You Need to Know to Get Your Product Recovery Project Underway

 Industrial process pigging is probably the most popular and effective method of recovering useable, residual product from pipelines.
-It’s used in a variety of production processes ranging from alcoholic beverages and soft drinks to paint and varnish, from the finest quality confectionery to pet food, and from high-end cosmetics to household cleaning fluids.

-Successfully implemented, pigging systems deliver a wide range of benefits with clear return on investment.
+Successfully implemented, pigging systems deliver a wide range of benefits with clear return on investment (ROI).
 They can be deployed on existing industrial plant as well as new equipment, and the majority of solutions delivered by HPS typically pay for themselves in less than twelve months.
-But like many projects, getting started can often be one of the most difficult hurdles.
-It is, however, much less of a hurdle if you have some basic information and know where to begin.

 Set Out Your Aims and Objectives